unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-04-hands-on-put-multimodal-context-hygiene-through-a-test-bench.md

 python inspect_fixture.py textual_image_exchanges --json
 ```

 The result reports 10,975 stock characters, 156 derived characters, and seven passing absence checks without printing the canary expansions.
-That tells me whether the contract held without turning a test log into a synthetic media archive.
+I can see whether the contract held without turning the test log into another synthetic media archive.

 Now use the lower-level renderer to prove that the markers really are present under the stock template and absent under the derivative: